TypeCobolTeam/TypeCobol/Documentation/COMPILATION_STEPS.md

 ## About snapshots and result consistency.

 The parser does not use multi-threading to parallelize source code processing.
 However the client of the parser may choose to perform multiple operations on the same source simultaneously.
-Typically in LanguageServer, a thread may be reading results of an incremental compilation round while the timer thread is already performing the remaining non-incremental compilation steps.
+The parser (i.e. TypeCobol project) is designed with multi-threading in mind but has not been field-tested.
+LanguageServer is based on the Producer/Consumer pattern:
+- one thread receives messages and enqueue them on a shared message queue,
+- another thread dequeues messages from the queue and process them.
+- Additionally the timer thread performs non-incremental steps after some delay.

-To ensure consistency, the results are exposed as 'snapshots', each `IDocumentSnapshot` contains compilation results for a given step, is identified by a version number and is _consistent_.
+To ensure consistency in TypeCobol project, the results are exposed as 'snapshots', each `IDocumentSnapshot` contains compilation results for a given step, is identified by a version number and is _consistent_.

 Line objects are intrinsicallly shared between snapshots because a single most-derived type is used to represent a line: each `CodeElementsLine` _is_ indeed a `CodeElementsLine` but also a `ProcessedTokensLine` and a `TokensLine`.
 To avoid altering a line that has already been captured in a snapshot, the parser checks whether a line _can still be updated_ by a given step.
 A line can be updated by a given step only if the updating step is further than the creating step of this line.
 If the line cannot be updated, a new instance is created instead.